'Epitome of selflessness': Mizzou player, coach rescue driver from flooding

 “I tell you, it was an act of God,” Fletcher said.
 “It wound up being a situation where she cranked it one more time and it stayed cranked up, and we were able to push her out.
 I don’t know how, but we were able to push her out, and she got it in neutral afterwards, and we just pushed her out on the side of Providence.”

 It turned out, the actions of Fletcher and McKeithen helped save another motorist, too.
 As the duo pushed the woman to safety, they noticed the sound of honking.
 That’s when they saw another car caught in the flooding on the northbound side of Providence, this one submerged even deeper.
-Fortunately, around the time Fletcher and McKeithen had gotten the first car out of the water, the fire truck the driver had summoned arrived on the scene.
+Fortunately, around the time Fletcher and McKeithen had gotten the first car out of the water, the fire truck the driver had summoned arrived.
 McKeithen signaled to the first responders to tend to the car on the other side of the road.

 “I didn’t notice it until we pushed the lady’s car out, until that person over there started honking, and that’s exactly when the fire truck pulled up,” McKeithen said.
 “And we were like, okay, we got her, see if (the fire truck) could go help them, because their car was way underwater, and I know they probably needed some help.”